craftercms/docs/source/developers/plugins/studio/form-data-source-plugins.rst

 Test the Plugin
 ^^^^^^^^^^^^^^^

-After placing your JS file, the site plugin may now be installed for testing/debugging using the ``crafter-cli`` command ``copy-plugin``.
+After placing your JS file, the project plugin may now be installed for testing/debugging using the ``crafter-cli`` command ``copy-plugin``.

 When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
-Once the connection has been established, we can now install the plugin to the site ``mysite`` by running the following:
+Once the connection has been established, we can now install the plugin to the project ``mysite`` by running the following:

    ..  code-block:: bash